 There are many different types of trusts recognized under the law.
 The type of trust associated with planning an estate is a called a “living trust,” also known as a “revocable trust” or an “inter-vivos trust.”
 A living trust is a formal legal document that, when executed, holds ownership (or “title”) to the property and assets listed in document.

 Living trusts are similar to wills as they both provide instructions for how your estate will be distributed at your death; however, unlike a will, a living trust does not need to be “probated.”
 Probate is the process by which your name is legally removed from a property or asset after your death and ownership is placed in your beneficiary.
 This process can often be time consuming, expensive, and at times, very contentious.

 - A properly drafted living trust helps you avoid the complexities and inconveniences of probate because your ownership of the property or assets has already been transferred to the trust prior to death.
-This makes the process of transferring the property or assets to your beneficiary significantly easier and thus court intervention is not required.
+This makes the process of transferring the property or assets to your beneficiary significantly easier and no court intervention is required.

 - Additional benefits of a living trust include its flexibility.
-If you set up a living trust you can alter or amend the document at anytime.
+If you set up a living trust, you can alter or amend the document at any time.

 - Also, you can transfer full ownership of your property and assets to a trust but continue to use and manage them during your lifetime.